UX Writing: 17 Surprising Tips on Text Improving User Experience

 15) Rather Than A Date, Utilize 'Today,' 'Yesterday,' Or 'Tomorrow.'

 When referring to the day before the present, people would not use the date.
 Instead, they used the word 'yesterday.'
-The same logic would apply to user interfaces.
+The same logic would apply to user experience.
 Rather than a date, say 'today,' 'yesterday,' or 'tomorrow.'
 It precludes users from having to be using the calendar every time they would like to know when an event occurred.
 However, keep in mind that such terms could be perplexing or inaccurate if you don't account for your current location.

 16) Recognize The Platform For Which You Are Designing.